-&lt;sup>21Here, absence refers to students who registered for the exam but do not have a score on either the math or English subject test, both of which are required.
-Including enrolled students in Grade 12 who did not register for the exam could make these rates even higher.
+$^{^{22}}$ Here, absence refers to students who registered for the exam but do not have a score on either the math or English subject test, both of which are required.
+Including enrolled students in Grade 12 who did not register for the exam could make absence rates even higher.